mike-uffelman/art-prints/README.md

 ## About The Project

-Art Prints is an e-commerce application, where users can search images and add them to their shopping cart.
+Art Prints is an e-commerce application, where users can search images and add them to a shopping cart.

 This application is built to mimick the user experience of an e-commerce website.
-Features include image search, product customization (size, quantity), shopping cart review/edit/delete, search history, product reviews, similar product tags, and more.
+Features include image search, product customization (size and quantity), shopping cart review/edit/delete, search history, product reviews, similar product tags, and more.

 There is no checkout process implemented in the application.